JajuanX/GoogleCopy/README.md

 ##Bonus points for:
 ---
--not using screenshots and img tags
+- Not using screenshots and img tags
--Anything that Google treats as an image can be recreated with an image.
+- Anything that Google treats as an image can be recreated with an image.
 Everything else should be coded.
--Working links
+- Working links
--HTML5 semantic elements
+- HTML5 semantic elements
--W3C validated HTML and CSS
+- W3C validated HTML and CSS